jokerzmn/xenon_750_driver/README.md

 ## Linux driver for SINOWEALTH Genesis Xenon 750 mouse

 This driver was made with SINOWEALTH Genesis Xenon 750 mouse (258a:1007) in mind and was not tested for the other Genesis products.
+The driver runs in user-space.

-Tested on Arch Linux with kernel 6.10.3-lqx1-1-lqx.
+Tested on Arch Linux with kernel 6.10.10-lqx1-1-lqx.

 ## The driver allows you to

-- set USB polling rate,
+- set USB polling rate
-- change the functionality of each button,
+- change the functionality of each button
-- set macro.
+- set macro

 ### For each DPI mode

-- change DPI,
+- change DPI
-- change logo and scroll wheel color,
+- change logo and scroll wheel color
-- disable specific DPI modes.
+- disable specific DPI modes

 ## How to use

 ```
-Usage: ./driver [ARG...]
+Usage: xenon_driver [ARG...]

 Order of the arguments matter and should be placed with order like below.
 <config_file>               path to the config file